brian2694/laravel-toastr/README.md

 We'd like to thank the following individuals for their contributions to this project:

 - [Antonio Bruno](https://github.com/antonio8101) - Set DOC on the Facade class.
+- [aoradev44](https://github.com/aoradev44) - Set toastr message script type to module for using with vite